Tevfik-Can/Net4000-Project/README.md

 # How to run (i put all these files on vm, then ran with docker)
+# Use all files in toobad patch 1
 sudo apt update
 sudo apt install -y ca-certificates curl gnupg
 sudo install -m 0755 -d /etc/apt/keyrings